PacktPublishing/Data-Lake-for-Enterprises/FAQ.md

 `scp <source_file_location> <vm_user>@<ip_of_vm>:~/`
 An example is as shown below, which is used to transfer Flink jar file to VM's root:
 `scp /Users/tjohn/projects/book/single_customer_view_use_case/chapter10/speed-contacts-flink-ingestor/target/speed-contacts-flink-ingestor-1.0-SNAPSHOT.jar tjohn@192.168.105:~/`

+15. How to delete a Kafka topic?
+For deleting a Kafka topic, execute the following command:
+`{KAFKA_HOME}/bin/kafka-topics.sh --delete --topic <topic-name> --zookeeper 0.0.0.0:2181`

+16. How to list all Kafka topics?
+Execute the following command to list Kafka topics:
+`${KAFKA_HOME}/bin/kafka-topics.sh --list --zookeeper 0.0.0.0:2181`